jmerort/PPP3/README.md

 I'm not a professional programmer, and my education is as an electronic engineer, so these are not expert solutions or anything of the sort, though I hope they will get better as I continue to write.

+## About my programs

+I prefer not to use the PPP3.h file or any other files made for such editions, so I import the necessary libraries.
+I also do not use namespace std, as I always read people warning against it.